hpwit/SID6581/README.md

-void soundOff(); //cut off the sound void soundOn(); //trun the sound on void pausePlay(); //pause/play the player void sidSetMaxVolume( uint8_t volume); //each sid tunes usually set the volume this function will allow to scale the volume void stopPlayer(); //stop the player to restart use play() char * getFilename(); //return the filename of the current Sidfile playing int getPositionInPlaylist();
+void soundOff(); //cut off the sound void soundOn(); //trun the sound on void pausePlay(); //pause/play the player void SetMaxVolume( uint8_t volume); //each sid tunes usually set the volume this function will allow to scale the volume void stopPlayer(); //stop the player to restart use play() char * getFilename(); //return the filename of the current Sidfile playing int getPositionInPlaylist();